Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 0. Factorize all the things!
 s many numbers as possible into a product of two smaller numbers.
 Usage: factors <file>
+where <file> is a file containing natural numbers to factor.